qtian13/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
-This project is to create simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This project is to create simple daily planner that allows users to add important events to it and manage their time effectively

 ## Getting Started
 ```console